Family Justice System of England and Wales: History

 Prior to the Guardianship of Infants Act 1925 in the case of divorce to married parents the father of a child was given custody over a child.
 The guardianship act gave courts the ability to rule on some disputes about the upbringing of a child.
 The Legitimacy Act 1959 gave courts the ability to rule on children born to unmarried parents.
 The Matrimonial Proceedings Act 1958 required all divorcing parents to file a statement of arrangements for the upbringing of a child which a court approved.The foundation of current family law in England and Wales was the Children Act 1989.
 The Children Act introduced a no order principle, where no order will be made unless it improves the welfare of a child.

 The Legal Aid, Sentencing and Punishment of Offenders Act 2012, LASPO, reduced funding for family courts.
-An earlier report in 2010 had argued that legal aid funding lead to drawn out cases.
+An earlier report in 2010 had argued that legal aid funding led to drawn out cases.
 By April 2017 the number of cases where both parties did not have legal representation had increased to 36% from 17% in 2013.